apollo

 How does the drug interact with Flubi Eye Drops:

-Co-administration of Flubi Eye Drops with Meloxicam may increase the risk of side effects in the gastrointestinal tract such as inflammation, bleeding, ulceration, and rarely, perforation.
+The combined use of Flubi Eye Drops and Ibuprofen can increase the risk of side effects in the gastrointestinal tract.

 How to manage the interaction:

-Although taking Flubi Eye Drops and Meloxicam together can cause an interaction, it can be taken if a doctor has suggested it.
-However, if you experience unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult the doctor.
+Taking Flubi Eye Drops and Ibuprofen together can lead to an interaction, but it can be taken if advised by your doctor.
+However, if you experience any symptoms like unusual bleeding or bruising, dizziness, lightheadedness, red or black, tarry stools, coughing or vomiting fresh or dried blood that looks like coffee grounds, severe headache, and weakness, consult the doctor immediately.
 Do not stop using any medications without a doctor's advice.

 How does the drug interact with Flubi Eye Drops: